pertyperty/APPDEV1/README.md

 # APPDEV1
-Compilation of laboratory activities in Application Development 1
+Compilation of laboratory activities and Projects in Application Development 1